pmcharrison/cabat/README.md

 For more details on the psychTestR interface, see http://psychtestr.com/.

+The CA-BAT currently supports English and German.
+You can select one of these languages by passing a language code as an argument to `standalone_cabat()`, e.g. `standalone_cabat(languages = "DE")`, or alternatively by passing it as a URL parameter to the test browser, eg. http://127.0.0.1:4412/?language=DE (note that the `p_id` argument must be empty).

 ## Installation instructions (Shiny Server)

 1. Complete the installation instructions described under 'Local use'.